Bhavani-Bolloju/Job-Application-Tracker/README.md

 `GOOGLE_CLIENT_ID`: Create OAuth credentials in Google Cloud Console.<br/>
 `GOOGLE_CLIENT_SECRET`: Provided with the Google OAuth credentials.<br/>

-<i>Do not commit .env or other files containing secrets to version control.</i>

 **Run the Prisma setup:**
 ```
 npx prisma generate